 To save yourself some grief, you should seriously consider making this a priority to stay ahead of your global expansion.
 If you don’t keep up with global domain extensions, you’ll likely be dealing with a long and expensive process to acquire the necessary domains as your brand grows globally.

-To learn more about globalizing your website, download our E-Book, Expanding your Web Presence on an International Level.
-Register here:
+To learn more about globalizing your website, download our E-Book, Expanding your Web Presence on an International Level, through the form below.

 Peter founded Argo Translation, originally based in Milwaukee, WI, in 1995.
 Prior to transferring his love of all things international and his savvy business expertise into Chicago’s premier translation agency, he attended the University of Wisconsin-Milwaukee, where he graduated with a major in finance and human resource management.
 After graduation he went on to become an Italian translator and project manager for an international medical equipment manufacturer and major airline.